 FromSoftware, the titans who gave us such milestones as Dark Souls and Bloodborne, are due to release their latest project – Sekiro: Shadows Die Twice, an RPG-esque action adventure title set in feudal Japan.

 Dark Souls became the memeable comparison marker for a plethora of projects over the last decade, as it transformed the RPG format, and minute details of its paradigm could be found in many subsequent releases.
-As exhausting as these “just like Dark Souls” comparisons have been, they are indicative of how influential the game became in the genre while, in most cases, all the comparisons were also largely unfounded.
+As exhausting as these “just like Dark Souls” comparisons have been, they are indicative of how influential the game became in its genre.
+Plus, in most cases, all the comparisons were also largely unfounded.

-With Sekiro, however, many in the community had genuine concerns on whether this game would be way too similar to its developer’s original format.
+With Sekiro, however, the community had genuine concerns about whether this game would be way too similar to its developer’s original format.
 I will attempt to dispel some of these concerns, as I found that although Sekiro shares some DNA with Dark Souls, it is very much its own stand-alone development.

 In this well-told narrative, you embody the eponymous character Sekiro, nicknamed the Wolf (which sends some definite Witcher vibes, and I love it), a shinobi who is charged with protecting a young lord.
 The latter subsequently becomes abducted, in a distinctly grisly manner, which compels you to set out for rescue, justice and revenge.

 One of the few aforementioned similarities between Sekiro and its predecessor is the save points.
 In Sekiro you unlock and respawn at Sculptor’s Idols – akin to bonfires.
 The major distinction in the respawn, however, comes from the title’s name – Shadows Die Twice.